Incogn1toBro/BlueTeam-Trainer/BUILD.md

 Just three things to remember:

 1. **Start the platform**: `./run-all.sh` on the Analyst VM
-2. **Revert the Victim** snapshot every 5–10 detonations to keep a clean baseline
+2. **Revert the Victim** snapshot after every detonation to keep a clean baseline
 3. **Detach from tmux** with `Ctrl+B D` — re-attach with `tmux attach -t bttrainer`

-That's it.
+That is it.
 Have fun training.